 Another issue worth mentioning is that, before you drop into an area, you’ll pick your weapon and item loadouts.
 You’ll get more of both as you pass areas, but you can only carry one weapon and one item from each secondary category into battle.
 If you pick the wrong item, you can’t abort that level and return to your inventory.
 Most of the time there’s no “wrong” choice, just less efficient ones, but I did notice a few areas you could get stuck on.
 One area in particular has a wall at the very beginning, and if you don’t bring one of the weapons to destroy it, you won’t be able to proceed, and you won’t be able to go back.
 It would seem in such a situation that you would have to unfairly restart your entire game.

-Bionic Commando is not for the faint of heart, nor should you take any particular pride in enjoying it, or shame in being too frustrated to have any fun.
-It is, simply, a great game for those willing and able to invest the time into it.
+Bionic Commando does platforming differently, in a way that no other game exactly replicates.
+Not being able to jump is just weird, and there’s no shame in finding the swing-based mechanics too frustrating to have any fun.
+However, this is a great game for those willing and able to invest the time into it.
 Because it is not instantly accessible, I hesitate to call it one of the best NES games ever made – mostly because I believe that fun and frustration (serious, controller-throwing frustration) cannot coexist.
 So, if you can put in the time to master its unique grappling system, you’ll be rewarded.
 If you don’t dig it, you won’t be missing a not-to-be-missed experience.